SNIPPIK/hyprdots/README.md

 > Auto configuration of monitors, left to right\
 > Hyprland animations can be changed in hyprland.conf

+# Install
-To install, execute the following commands:
+- To install, execute the following commands:
 ```shell
 sudo pacman -S git
 git clone https://github.com/SNIPPIK/hyprdots.git